ldn-softdev/Rpnn/README.md

 - Number of effectors: `1` (effector is a non-receptor neuron)
 - Number of output neurons: `1` (output neuron is also effector)
 thus such default topology is expressed as an option `-t 1,1` (there are only 2 neurons in such topology)
-> well, there's one more hidden neuron ("the one") which is always implicitely present and is interconnected to all others
+> well, there's one more hidden neuron ("the one") which is always implicitly present and is interconnected to all others

 option `-t` lets setting up topology and interconnects adjacent layers (perceptrons) in a full mesh